Fetching primary parquet sources and computing exhibits.

 Did US Section 301 tariffs pass through to border prices?
 A BACI replication of Amiti-Redding-Weinstein (2019) extended through 2024

-Amiti, Redding & Weinstein (2019, Journal of Economic Perspectives 33(4), 187–210) reported that the 2018 Section 301 tariffs on Chinese imports were passed through essentially one-for-one into US import prices at the border, with no evidence of foreign-exporter absorption.
-We re-run an annual event-study on CEPII BACI 202501 data from 2015 to 2024, treating 16 HS6 lines from USTR List 3 (83 FR 47974, 9/2018; 25% final rate from May 2019) as the treatment group, and 11 food and pharmaceutical HS6 lines (excluded from Section 301 Lists 1–4) as the control.
-Our replication does not recover the ARW headline at BACI’s annual-and-pooled resolution: β̂2019 on log unit value is small and, from 2020, negative, because the food and pharma control absorbed the 2020–2022 global commodity pulse faster than the List-3 basket did.
+Amiti, Redding & Weinstein (2019, Journal of Economic Perspectives 33(4), 187-210) reported that the 2018 Section 301 tariffs on Chinese imports were passed through essentially one-for-one into US import prices at the border, with no evidence of foreign-exporter absorption.
+We re-run an annual event-study on CEPII BACI 202501 (retrieved 2026-04-28) data from 2015 to 2024, treating 16 HS6 lines from USTR List 3 (83 FR 47974, 9/2018; 25% final rate from May 2019) as the treatment group, and 11 food and pharmaceutical HS6 lines (excluded from Section 301 Lists 1-4) as the control.
+Our replication does not recover the ARW headline at BACI's annual-and-pooled resolution: β̂2019 on log unit value is small and, from 2020, negative, because the food and pharma control absorbed the 2020-2022 global commodity pulse faster than the List-3 basket did.
 The takeaway is not that ARW is wrong (their bilateral monthly CBP/BLS data are the right instrument); it is that BACI annual unit values are a blunt tool for border-price pass-through, and this page documents exactly how blunt.

 Methodology